‘New chance at life’: Man gets face, hands in rare surgery

 The 22-year-old New Jersey resident had the operation last August, two years after being badly burned in a car crash.

-“I knew it would be baby steps all the way,” DiMeo told The Associated Press recently.
+“I knew it would be baby steps all the way,” DiMeo told The Associated Press.
 “You’ve got to have a lot of motivation, a lot of patience.
 And you’ve got to stay strong through everything.”

 Experts say it appears the surgery at NYU Langone Health was a success, but warn it’ll take some time to say for sure.